polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ## Structure of a Chain Spec

 The [`ChainSpec` Struct](https://substrate.dev/rustdocs/master/sc_service/struct.ChainSpec.html) separates the information contained in a Chain Spec into two parts.
+A node can use a `ChainSpec` instance to create a genesis block.

 ### The Spec